open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 0.79.0 of the Operator includes enhancements such as Prometheus metric exporter support for Node.js auto-instrumentation and the ability to inject the service version into the environment of the instrumented application.
-There is also a bugfix regarding the OpenTelemetry Collector version not displaying properly in the status field.
+There is also a bug fix regarding the OpenTelemetry Collector version not displaying properly in the status field.

 0.78.0 includes enhancements such as updating various packages, support for